 The main difference between THC and CBD

-, both of which are very popular cannabinoids, is in their psychoactive effects.
-THC elicits strong cerebral euphoria, while CBD lacks psychoactive effects altogether.
+, both of which are very popular cannabinoids, is in their perceived effects.
+THC elicits strong cerebral euphoria, while CBD lacks intoxicating effects altogether.
 This basically comes down to the fact that THC activates CB1 receptors in our brain while CBD does not.
 CBD’s subtle effects are primarily felt in pain, inflammation, and anxiety relief, as well as other medicinal benefits.

 There are myriad ways to consume THC, the most common and obvious being smoking.
 Decarboxylation